 Another great extension from Mads Kristensen is Image Optimizer.
 I previously used online tools to optimize images.
 Now I right click an image inside Visual Studio and heavily reduce image size using a single click.

 Much like Power Commands, Productivity Tools adds a lot of small improvements to the IDE.
 Productivity Tools is really "just" an umbrella for a lot of smaller extensions, that can be installed separately.

-Web.config transformations changed the way we configured web sites.
-I remember creating custom configuration tools back in the days.
+Web.config transformations changed the way we configured websites.
+I remember creating custom configuration tools back in the day.
 With SlowCheetah you will be able to transform any xml file based on the active configuration.

 Code cleanup, restructuring as well as a range of other helpful tools is what you will receive after installing CodeMaid.
-The nice thing about CodeMaid is, that it's working on multiple file types and not only C#.
+The nice thing about CodeMaid is, that it works on multiple file types and not only C#.